HOCR: Known issues

-Known Fixes
+Known fixes

-Compile hocr-tools using latest GitHub Repository.
+Compile hocr-tools using latest GitHub repository.

 hocr2pdf

 hocr2pdf is another library that supports the conversion of hocr files.
 It is written in C++ and is cross-compatible with other libraries.
-It also has support for utf-8 languages but that may require some additional debugging and browsing through some google conversation records to achieve that.
+It also has support for UTF-8 languages but that may require some additional debugging and browsing through some google conversation records to achieve that.

 According to Ubuntu Manpages,ExactImage is a fast C++ image processing library.
 Unlike many other library frameworks it allows operation in several color spaces and bit depths natively, resulting in low memory and computational requirements. hocr2pdf creates well layouted, searchable PDF files from hOCR (annotated HTML) input obtained from an OCR system.

-hOCR to PDF Attempts
+hOCR to PDF attempts

-In addition to the following discussed and stable libraries there have been many contributions to the hOCR formant over the years with support from many of the early adopters of this format.
-You can get access to inlaying text on an Image with hOCR and converting that in a PDF file using Python2 with this 12 Year old script as of 2021.
+In addition to the following discussed and stable libraries there have been many contributions to the hOCR format over the years with support from many of the early adopters of this format.
+You can get access to inlaying text on an Image with hOCR and converting that in a PDF file using Python 2 with this 12-year-old script as of 2021.
 This script can also be updated and made functional by converting that Python 2 Source code to Python 3 Supported Context.